Stracin–Kumanovo operation: Capture of Skopje

 Parallel to the Soviet advance in Eastern Serbia, Bulgarian forces south and south-west of Niš threatened the last German troop-withdrawal route from Skopje.
 To avoid being cut off, the German command in Mitrovica deployed portions of the 22nd Air Landing Division in the city, while the 11th Luftwaffe Field Division shielded the operational area to the north at Pristina.
 A crisis arose during the fighting at Pristina in early November, when the 11th Luftwaffe Field Division gave way under Bulgarian attacks.
 The army group established a new blocking line, enabling the German position at Skopje to be held.
 The offensive of the Bulgarians, which attacked well-equipped with the support of tanks and fighter planes in the Skopje area, forced the Germans to evacuate their forces, which they carried out on schedule; their main forces abandoned Skopje on 11–12 November.
 The German rearguard abandoned Skopje early on 14 November.
 Skopje was seized with the decisive role of Bulgarian troops.
 On a series of Army Group E maps of its withdrawal through Vardar Macedonia and southern Serbia and in the memoirs of its chief of staff, there is almost no indication of Yugoslav Partisan units.
-According to Allied Commission British commissioner in Sofia General Walter Oxley, who visited the front line in Stracin, the task of the Bulgarian army was to advance west and cut the Skopje-Pristina-Kraljevo rail line.
+According to the Allied Commission's British commissioner in Sofia, General Walter Oxley, who visited the front line in Stracin, the task of the Bulgarian army was to advance west and cut the Skopje-Pristina-Kraljevo rail line.
 Oxley noted that the Bulgarians were given freedom of action, and no Soviet troops were in the area of its offensive.
 Oxley reported that a small number of Yugoslav partisans were in the area of the Bulgarian operations, but it was difficult for them to take serious action against the well-organised German units.
 Impressed by the discipline of the Bulgarian soldiers, he noted that it was a problem for the partisans.
 Oxley said that Skopje was seized after weak German resistance with Bulgarian Army attacks, and the partisans held back until the Bulgarians entered the city.
 According to an agreement between Bulgarian and Yugoslav authorities, the Bulgarian troops coordinated their entry into the city with the Yugoslav partisans.
 The Bulgarians retained their prisoners of war, but gave weapons abandoned by the Germans to Josip Broz Tito's partisans.
 Units of the Fourth Bulgarian Army entered Skopje early in the morning of 14 November, and the last nests of German resistance were cleared.
 According to a November 15 summary by the Army Group E intelligence staff chief, units of the 4th Bulgarian Army (the 5th Infantry Division) and the 1st Bulgarian Army (the 2nd Infantry Division) seized the city after the withdrawal of German troops.
-News that Skopje was captured by the Bulgarians was reported on November 14 and 15 by Radio Moscow, Radio London, the Voice of America, and Radio Sofia.
+News that Skopje was captured by the Bulgarians was reported on November 14 and 15 by Radio Moscow, Radio London, Voice of America, and Radio Sofia.
+On November 14, Macedonian partisans from the First Corps sent a telegram to the main headquarters of the Yugoslav Partisans, denouncing the news reported by Radio Sofia that the Bulgarian army had liberated Veles and Skopje.